 The core course, offered each fall semester, is foundational to the Master of Arts teaching goals and curriculum at Hartford Seminary.
 The course, which is team taught by two or more faculty members, provides an introduction to the lenses and disciplines of contextual, dialogical and interfaith engagement and discourse.
 The core course is required of all students enrolled in the Master of Arts degree program.
 Students are strongly urged to take the course during the first fall semester after admission to the program.

 Core Areas 21 credits

-Students are required to take the designated number of credits in each of the core areas listed below; courses that fulfill the core areas are identified with an asterisk () on the course schedule for each semester and in the course description section of the Catalogue.
+Students are required to take the designated number of credits in each of the core areas listed below: